 - A patient/client or a member of their family;

-- A regulated or former member of CDA;
+- A current or former regulated member of CDA;

 - Another health care professional;